-7.2.7 Disclosure of conflicting interests
+7.2.8 Disclosure of conflicting interests

 The nature of the City's business may result in conflicts of interests arising between an individual's personal interests and the performance of their public or professional duties.
 Conflicts of interests may arise from a number of sources, including friends, relatives, close associates, financial investments, past employment and the like.
-Conflicts of interests are not necessarily wrong, however it is not only important to ensure that real or potential conflicts are handled appropriately, but also perceived conflicts of interest.
+Conflicts of interests are not necessarily wrong; however, it is not only important to ensure that real or potential conflicts are handled appropriately, but also perceived conflicts of interest.

-Elected members, committee members and employees are to comply with the requirements for disclosure of interests as prescribed in the Act, the Rules of Conduct and the City's Code of Conduct.
+Elected Members, committee members and employees are to comply with the requirements for disclosure of interests as prescribed in the Act, the Rules of Conduct, the City's Meeting Procedures Local Law 2013 and the City's Code of Conduct codes of conduct.